-A formal declarer specifies a mode of the value being ascribed
+A formal declarer specifies the mode of the value being ascribed

 in an identity declaration.
 It appears on the left hand side of an